 - Second, I shared insights about the way I read and think through the report.

-- Finally, I wrapped-up on a lighter note with 7 new ideas of how to dive into the Report.
+- Finally, I wrapped-up on a lighter note with seven new ideas of how to dive into the Report.

-What follows is an edited version of my talk on February 15, 2017.
+What follows is an edited version of my spotlight talk at the opening of the Horizon Report for Higher Education at EDUCAUSE ELI on February 15, 2017.

 My personal story

 There has been a very divisive and polarizing rhetoric over the past few months about building walls.
 The event that shaped my life was the fall of another very famous wall – the one in Berlin.
-While there’s no direct analogy, the fall of the Berlin Wall brought profound challenges and opportunities for me and millions of people.
-I lived that experience, it has shaped me into who I am and it made it possible for me to stand here today.
-Breaking boundaries and bringing about change requires vision, focus and perseverance.
+While there’s no direct analogy, the fall of the Berlin Wall brought profound challenges and opportunities for millions of people and me.
+I lived that experience, it has shaped me into who I am, and it made it possible for me to stand here today.
+Breaking boundaries and bringing about change requires vision, focus, and perseverance.

 I share this story with you as a reminder that the Horizon Report doesn’t exist in a vacuum – our work on emerging technologies and education is also shaped by the social and political challenges we face today.
 For our institutions to reinvent themselves, it will take action.
 It will take bold experimentation.
-The NMC Horizon Report with its 6 trends 6 challenges and 6 technology developments offers us an opportunity to rethink and re-imagine higher education.
-But we will reimagine Higher Education within the larger context of the social and political issues of our era.
+The NMC Horizon Report, with its six trends six challenges and six technology developments, offers us an opportunity to rethink and re-imagine higher education.
+But we will reimagine Higher Education within the broader context of the social and political issues of our era.

 My take on the NMC Horizon Report in 3 Lenses

-At the ELI Annual Meeting many of you engaged in discussions about the uncertainty we face and how to bring about the future of learning.
-I’d like to share the way I approach the Horizon Report.
-The report has its logical structure that of course has gone through a number of evolutions.
-We’re likely to see even more evolution in the future.
+At the ELI Annual Meeting, many of you engaged in discussions about the uncertainty we face and how to bring about the future of learning.
+I want to share the way I approach the Horizon Report.
+The report has its logical structure that, of course, has gone through several evolutions.
+We’re likely to see even more development in the future.
 But from my perspective, the structure of the Report is not so neatly arranged.
-Instead I see them as interconnected.
+Instead, I see them as interconnected.
 I see them as interacting with each other.

-Often one of the key long-term trends has a dominant effect not unlike the way things work in our own solar system.
-It has a magnetic effect that pulls together other trends and challenges.
+Often one of the key long-term trends has a dominant effect, not unlike the way things work in our solar system.
+It has a magnetic force that pulls together other trends and challenges.
 Mapping this out helps me create the big picture or the system view.
-In this year’s Report it is advancing cultures of innovation.
+In this year’s Report, it is advancing cultures of innovation.

-As a futurist I read the report looking for signals.
+As a futurist, I read the report looking for signals.
 It is like looking for supernovas.
 How do you find supernovas in the Horizon Report?
-It is difficult to look for them but not impossible if you read the signals and look at the right spots.
-To find the supernovas, for me it really comes down to looking at the Report through 3 lenses:
+It is challenging to look for them but not impossible if you read the signals and look at the right spots.
+To find the supernovas, for me it comes down to looking at the Report through 3 lenses:

 These three lenses –